housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 <img alt="House Module" title="House Module" data-src="/assets/progressive-angular-applications-2/house-module.png" class="lazyload shadow" />

-If you have the _Network_ tab of your browser's developer tools open, you'll notice that the code that makes up the house module is only loaded when we click on a house.
+If you have the _Network_ tab of your browser's developer tools open, you'll notice that the code that makes up the house module is only loaded when you click on a house.

 <aside>
   <p>Notice that the URL for our secondary route tied to our named modal outlet is <code>.../home(modal:house/1)</code>.
 In here, <code>home</code> is still our primary route.
 For more information on how secondary routes work, take a look at the detailed <a href="https://angular.io/guide/router#secondary-routes">documentation</a>.</p>